raspberrypilearning/target-practice/en/step_3.md

   fill(wood) # Set the stand fill colour to brown
   triangle(150, 350, 200, 150, 250, 350)

 --- /code ---

-**Tip:** We have added comments to our code, like `#Set the stand fill colour to brown`, to tell you what it does.
-You don't need to add these comments to your code, but they can be helpful to remind you what lines of code do.

 --- /task ---